Alexander De Soto

 Alexander De Soto (July 28, 1840 – November 11, 1936) was a Spanish-American physician, philanthropist, and businessman.
 He is best known for establishing Seattle's first hospital, the Wayside Mission Hospital, which he directed from 1898 to 1904.
 A born again Protestant, De Soto wanted to help more poor, homeless, sick, and people with addiction, and wanted to create a business that would finance his numerous philanthropic plans.
 At the zenith of his business career, De Soto was involved in mining businesses in Chile, Peru, Spain, North and South America, South Africa, and Mexico.
 He co-founded the De Soto Placer Mining company which conducted more mining activity than any other company of the time in Snohomish County, Washington, and was the first businessman to introduce dredge mining to Alaska.
 The company-owned Alaskan lands were considered the richest and best-equipped in the world, featuring the largest dredges and steam shovels available in 1903.

 De Soto was born in the western Pacific Ocean's Caroline Islands, and educated in Spain.
-He arrived to America in 1862, and served as a navy surgeon in Federal Navy during the American Civil War.
+He arrived America in 1862, and served as a navy surgeon in Federal Navy during the American Civil War.
 In 1867, he worked as surgeon in Alaska.
 He was one of the leaders of the Carlist movement.
 From 1870 to 1872, De Soto lived in Sweden, where he served as physician for King Charles XV.
 Later, he moved his practice to Chile and Peru.
 In 1879 and 1880, he served as an army surgeon for Chile in the War of the Pacific.
 De Soto's life took a turn when he developed an interest in gambling, which led to a morphine addiction.
 He was saved and converted to Protestantism, becoming a member of the New York Crittenton and the Bleecker Street Missions, and later of the Bowery Mission.
 In 1879, De Soto led a gospel expedition to Alaska, which failed to reach Klondike ending instead in Seattle, Washington, where De Soto established the city's first hospital and continued his missionary and philanthropic work.